On Friday afternoon, we got the call.

 Then the most arduous task: sorting photographs.

 Mom had photos on the walls, above the kitchen counter, on end tables, on her dresser, on night stands, in boxes and arranged in about 20 albums.
 “Do you want this one?”
 I’d ask.
 “Is that Regan and Richelle?” she’d question, peering closely at a picture of Halle and Brennan while I twinged, realizing how poor her vision is now.
 “Do you want this photo of Lynn?
 It’s when you came to see her play in the Kiwanis music festival and she won first prize.”
 We reminisced.
 “Put it in that album you’re making for me.”
 As the days went by, the discard pile filled her recycle bin.
 Each of the boxes for us six kids grew bigger.
 Not Mom’s collection.
 She was making it easy.
 She kept only a few framed photos.
 One of her parents.
 Her wedding photo and another of dad not long before he died.
 One of Leigh, the granddaughter who predeceased her.
-The latest family weddings… “I don’t think you have pictures of all Joe’s kids,” I said, looking through the album that’s meant to include a photo of everyone in the family (12 grandchildren and 13 great-grandchildren) along with pictures of significant events, like her Lifetime Achievement Award from the United Church.
+The latest family weddings… “I don’t think you have pictures of all Joe’s kids,” I said, looking through the album that’s meant to include a photo of everyone in the family (the dozen grandchildren and baker’s dozen of great-grandchildren) along with pictures of significant events, like her Lifetime Achievement Award from the United Church.

 Going through her clothes was next.
 Her most common phrase?
 “I hate to give that away.”